Superflows-AI/docs/docs/07-ui-components/03-superflows-modal.md

 **AIname** `string`

-The name of the AI shown in the sidebar window.
+The name of the AI shown in the modal window.
 It doesn't affect the behaviour of the AI.

 ---